 Wild game animals’ fat content ranges from about 0.5 % (i.e., moose) to 4 % (i.e., waterfowl).
 Domestic farm animals have around 25 to 30% fat.
 Wild game meat is high in zinc and iron because wild animals eat natural vegetation as opposed to commercial grains.
-At 27% and 26% protein, bighorn sheep and wild turkey meat have some of the highest protein contents of all the wild meats.
+At 27 grams and 26 grams of protein per 3 ounces of meat, bighorn sheep and wild turkey meat have some of the highest protein contents of all the wild meats.

-Despite the controversy surrounding bear hunting these days, black bear meat tops the charts at whopping 28% protein content and a 3.5 gram serving provides 51% of your daily needs for iron, riboflavin and thiamin!
+Despite the controversy surrounding bear hunting these days, black bear meat tops the charts at whopping 28 grams of protein per 3 ounce of meat (33% protein content) and a 3.5 gram serving provides 51% of your daily needs for iron, riboflavin and thiamin!